Bouncing Dark Matter: Bouncing Dark Matter in a Three Particle Framework

-In Fig.\,\ref{fig:bounce1}, we show the evolution of the yields $Y_i$ for the three dark sector states, obtained by numerically solving the Boltzmann equations for the system (see the Appendix for details) for illustrative benchmark parameters.
+Figure\;\ref{fig:bounce1} shows the evolution of the yields $Y_i$ for the three dark sector states, obtained by numerically solving the Boltzmann equations for the system (see the Appendix for details) for illustrative benchmark parameters.
 The solid curves assume kinetic equilibrium throughout, i.e.~all bath particles share a common temperature $T$.
 The transition between the second and third phases, marked by the ``bounce" from an exponentially falling to an exponentially rising curve for DM, is clearly visible.
-We show the corresponding evolution of the chemical potentials in Fig.\,\ref{fig:chem}, which reflects the discussions above; in particular, note that the bounce corresponds to the instance when the DM chemical potential deviates away from those of the other lighter dark states.
+We show the corresponding evolution of the chemical potentials in Fig.\,\ref{fig:chem}; in particular, note that the bounce corresponds to the instance when the DM chemical potential deviates away from those of the other states.

-In Fig.\,\ref{fig:bounce1} we also show (dotted curves) the effect of kinetic decoupling between the dark and SM sectors at $x=x_c$, which results in the dark sector cooling faster than the SM bath, with temperature $T_{d}=m_{\chi} x_c/x^2$.
-This shifts the evolution of the system to lower $x$ but otherwise maintains the main qualitative features of the bounce, and the final DM freezeout abundance is only modified by an $\mathcal{O}(1)$ number.
+We also show (dotted curves) the effect of kinetic decoupling between the dark and SM sectors at $x=x_c$, which results in the dark sector cooling faster than the SM bath, with temperature $T_{d}=m_{\chi} x_c/x^2$.
+This shifts the curves to lower $x$ but otherwise maintains the main qualitative features of the bounce, and the final DM freezeout abundance is only modified by an $\mathcal{O}(1)$ number.
 Depending on the exact nature of the portal interactions, kinetic decoupling generally occurs at some $x>x_c$, hence the two sets of curves represent the two extremes of late (solid) and early (dashed) kinetic decoupling, and explicit models are expected to fall in between (see also Fig.\,\ref{fig:crosssections}).

-The physics behind the bounce in this setup is very intuitive: since we have $2\,m_{\phi_2}>m_\chi+m_{\phi_1}$, the $ \phi_2\phi_2\to \chi\phi_1$ process is kinematically allowed, whereas the inverse one requires thermal support (note that this is the reverse of standard freezeout dynamics, where processes that deplete DM are kinematically open).
+The physics behind the bounce in this setup is very intuitive: since $2\,m_{\phi_2}>m_\chi+m_{\phi_1}$, the $ \phi_2\phi_2\to \chi\phi_1$ process is kinematically allowed, whereas the inverse one requires thermal support (note that this is the reverse of standard freezeout dynamics, where processes that deplete DM are kinematically open).
 Therefore, as the temperature drops, the lighter combination $\chi\phi_1$ is preferentially populated over $\phi_2\phi_2$.
 Since $\phi_2$ is far more abundant than $\chi$, this results in an exponential \textit{increase} in the comoving number density of $\chi$ as $\phi_2$ particles rapidly get converted into $\chi$ and $\phi_1$.